OgafBBB25/BBB01/Lernperiode-5.md

 - [X] FIx Multiplayer
 - [X] Create Death system

+Today I didn't do to much work because I was mainly focusing on fixing all the bugs that I collected in my Project, but now I'm confident that I'll be able to finish the work I planned for this period.

 ### Planung 25.09.2026

 - [ ] Insert new Textures
 - [ ] Polish the Pre-Alfa Build
 - [ ] Ask others for some Testing
 - [ ] Finish the Lernperiode

 ## Lernperiode Reflexion
 (In dieser Lernperiode habe ich...
 (100-150 Wörter))